-Swami, Viren and Chamorro-Premuzic, Tomas and Snelgar, Rosemary S. and Furnham, Adrian (2011) Personality, individual difference, and demographic antecedents of household waste management behaviours.
+Swami, Viren, Chamorro-Premuzic, Tomas, Snelgar, Rosemary S. and Furnham, Adrian (2011) Personality, individual difference, and demographic antecedents of household waste management behaviours.
 Journal of Environmental Psychology, 31 (1). pp. 21-26.
 ISSN 0272-4944Full text not available from this repository.

 The present study sought to extend recent conceptual frameworks of waste management behaviours by examining personality, individual differences, and socio-demographic antecedents of self-reported waste recycling, reuse, and reduction behaviours.
 A total of 203 participants from a British community sample completed a questionnaire consisting of measures of their self-reported waste management behaviour, Machiavellianism, political cynicism, the Big Five personality traits, and socio-demographics.
 The results of structural equation modelling showed that individuals who were less Machiavellian, less politically cynical, older, and more conscientious were more likely to report positive waste management behaviours.
 In combination, these predictors explained 22.0% of the variance in waste management behaviours.
 Thus, these variables may improve the predictive validity of existing conceptual models of waste management behaviours.
 The results are discussed in relation to those models.

-|Research Community:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||19 May 2011 08:53|